v-pbartley/openhack-mc4h/Challenge-07/Readme.md

-#  Challenge 7 - Dataverse Writing data
+#  Challenge 7 - Dataverse Writing data (Instructor Lead Training)

 ## Introduction

 Welcome to Challenge 7!

+**Note This challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription to complete.** Given that most participants do not have this access, this is an instructor-lead training module.

 In this challenge you will learn about writing data to and from Azure API for FHIR and Dataverse.